I don’t know about you, but I’m in the mood for pie more often than I’d like to admit. And that’s especially true when it’s this sour cream apple pie.

 A is for Apple Recipes!

-If you’ve made it to the orchard or have a lot of apples on hand, I’ve been featuring a lot of apple recipes lately.
+If you’ve made it to the orchard or have a lot of apples on hand, I have a variety of apple recipes on hand.

 Here are a few more to inspire you!